gmoisio/gmoisio.ale/docs/gmoisio.ale.ale_aos_facts.rst

 Synopsis
 --------
-- This module get ALE OmniSwitch device informations and return a dictionary of lists.
+- This module gets ALE OmniSwitch device informations and return a dictionary of lists.

 Parameters
 ----------